Royal Canadian Infantry Corps: Regular Force

 In 1953 it was decided that the composite battalions would be regimented.
-The two Canadian Infantry battalions were amalgamated with the 3rd Battalions of both The Royal Canadian Regiment and Princess Patricia's Canadian Light Infantry to form a new, four battalion regiment of foot guards, The Canadian Guards.
-The Rifle and Highland battalions were regimented by forming Regular Force units of the senior rifle and highland regiments of the Militia, The Queen's Own Rifles of Canada and The Black Watch (Royal Highland Regiment) of Canada.
+The two "infantry" battalions were amalgamated with the 3rd battalions of both the Royal Canadian Regiment and Princess Patricia's Canadian Light Infantry to form a new, four-battalion regiment of foot guards, The Canadian Guards.
+The "rifle" and "Highland" battalions were regimented by forming Regular Force units of the senior rifle and Highland regiments of the militia, The Queen's Own Rifles of Canada and the Black Watch (Royal Highland Regiment) of Canada.

 A further infantry regiment, the Canadian Airborne Regiment, was formed in 1968 as a new airmobile rapid-reaction unit.
 Although a new formation, its soldiers were primarily recruited from the then existing infantry regiments of the Canadian Army.